 Have friends and family ready to assist you with your move

 Pack a bag with some essentials so you can relocate quickly

 View Preparing to Move on page 9 in the Introduction to Long-Term Care Handbook for more information

-If you do not get into your preferred facility initially, you will be offered an interim care facility.
-If you accept the interim care facility, you will maintain your spot on the waitlist for your preferred care facility.
+If you do not get into your preferred home initially, you will be offered an interim care home.
+If you accept the interim care home, you will maintain your spot on the waitlist for your preferred care home.
 When a new bed becomes available in your preferred location, you will have the choice of accepting or declining it.

-There are many private pay residences to choose from, each offering a variety of services and features.
-Some residences have both publicly subsidized and private pay rooms.
-You can contact the BC Providers Association or visit The Care Guide website to find additional listings and information.
+There are many private pay care homes to choose from, each offering a variety of services and features.
+Some homes have both publicly subsidized and private pay rooms.
+You can contact the BC Care Providers Association or visit the Care Guide website to find additional listings and information.

 It is important to know that choosing to pay privately on a temporary basis does not guarantee you will be transferred to a subsidized bed in the same building.

 Approximate care costs, overall affordability and the type of care required should be carefully considered when choosing a private pay residence.
-It is best to contact these residences directly for detailed information about availability, costs and services.
+It is best to contact the homes directly for detailed information about availability, costs and services.